Samuel ibn Tibbon: Biography

 He received a Jewish education in rabbinic literature from his father Judah ben Saul ibn Tibbon.
 Other teachers in Lunel taught him about medicine, Arabic and the secular knowledge of his age.

 Samuel ibn Tibbon married and had children, including a son, Moses ibn Tibbon, who also translated works from Arabic to Hebrew.
 Later in his life, he lived in several cities of southern France (1199 in Béziers, and 1204 in Arles).

 He traveled to Barcelona, Toledo, and Alexandria (1210–1213).
-Finally he settled in Marseilles.
+Finally he settled in Marseille.
 After his death, his body was transported to the Kingdom of Jerusalem, and he is buried in Tiberias.

 Original writings

 In 1213, while returning from Alexandria, Samuel ibn Tibbon wrote on shipboard Biur meha-Millot ha-Zarot, an explanation of the philosophical terms of Guide for the Perplexed by Maimonides.